MuzafferCemAtes/DataAnalystPortfolio/Cyclistic Bike Share/README.md

 Hourly Usage Pattern:
 Casual Riders peak usage occurs in the afternoons on weekends, aligning with a recreational pattern.
 Members show a peak in the mornings and evenings during weekdays, consistent with typical commute hours.

+Step 6: Act

+Based on the analysis above, we can develop marketing strategies to encourage casual riders to become Cyclistic members.
+Here is my proposed approach:

+* **Targeted Promotions for Weekend Riders**
++ Weekend Membership Package: Design a package for casual riders who ride mainly on weekends, offering benefits that cater specifically to this pattern.
++ Discounted Trials on Weekends: Offer free or discounted weekend trials for casual riders.
+This allows them to experience the benefits of membership firsthand on the days they typically ride.
+Seasonal Discounts: As casual riders prefer bikes more in the summer, launch promotional membership rates or special summer membership offers.
+Encourage casual riders to join during peak season when their usage is highest.
+3. Encourage Shorter, Frequent Rides
+"Short Commute" Membership Tier: Create a membership option for riders who prefer shorter trips but want more frequent usage.
+This option could be marketed as ideal for casual riders who want to shift to more practical daily or weekly commuting.
+Commute Conversion Campaign: For casual riders who show a commute-like pattern (e.g., weekday afternoon usage), create ads promoting the convenience and savings of being a member for short, routine rides.
+4. Leverage Electric Bike Perks
+Winter Electric Bike Promotion: Since casual riders tend to use electric bikes more in colder months, offer a membership benefit with exclusive access or discounts on electric bikes during winter.
+Electric Bike Experience Days: Host “Electric Bike Tryout Days” on weekends in colder months, where casual riders can try electric bikes with guided tours, highlighting the comfort and ease of electric rides as a member.
+5. Reward Round-Trip Riders
+Round-Trip Benefits: For casual riders who frequently take round trips, introduce incentives like discounts on round trips for members or credits that can be redeemed on their next ride.
+Scenic Route Maps for Members: Provide exclusive member access to curated scenic route maps for weekend rides.
+These can highlight popular destinations and scenic routes accessible by bike, reinforcing the value of membership for leisurely, scenic excursions.
+6. Personalized Marketing through Targeted Email Campaigns Data-Driven Campaigns: Utilize ride data to send personalized emails to casual riders based on their usage patterns.
+For instance, those who ride primarily on weekends could receive messages about the savings of weekend memberships, while frequent weekday users could be shown benefits of a commute-friendly membership.
+Testimonial Stories: Share member testimonials, especially from riders who started as casual users and now use bikes for both leisure and commuting.
+Personal stories can help casual riders visualize the benefits of membership.
+7. Launch a Loyalty Program for Casual Riders
+Points System for Membership Discounts: Create a loyalty program where casual riders earn points per ride, which can later be redeemed as a discount on membership.
+For example, “Ride 5 times, get 10% off on membership.”
+Exclusive Member Events: Hold events that only members or loyalty program participants can attend.
+This can include guided group rides, maintenance workshops, or seasonal celebrations that encourage community-building.